ardor-education/ardor-education.github.io/learning.md

         <div class="learn-explainer">
           <h2 class="prod-title">Ardor Math Makes Differentiation Possible!</h2>
           <p>
             “The biggest reason differentiation doesn’t work… is the way students are deployed in most of our nation’s classrooms.
 Toss together students who struggle to learn, along with gifted kids, while adding a few English-language learners and a bunch of academically average students and expect a single teacher to differentiate for each of them.
-That is a recipe for academic disaster… Such an admixture of students with varying abilities in one classroom causes even the most experienced and conscientious teachers to flinch, as they know the task for reaching each child is an impossible one.”
+That is a recipe for academic disaster… Such an admixture of students with varying abilities in one classroom causes even the most experienced and conscientious teachers to flinch, as they know the task for reaching each child is an impossible one.” ~ Petrilli
           </p>
-          <span class="standard-id" >Petrilli, Michael. &quot; Why ?Academic diversity? is the biggest challenge facing our schools.&quot;&nbsp;<u>Education Next</u>&nbsp;(2010).
+          <span class="standard-id" >Petrilli, Michael. &quot; Why Academic diversity is the biggest challenge facing our schools.&quot;&nbsp;<u>Education Next</u>&nbsp;(2010).
           </span>
           <br>
           <br>